followben/miner/README.md

 }
 ```

-If this were a more complex project, I'd:
+If this were a more sophisticated api, I'd:
+- split the project into appropriate modules and packages (a single file app is appropriate here, but doesn't work in a real project)
 - add testing via pytest (thanks to the runtime checks in Strawberry and Pydantic and static analysis via Pylance/ MyPy, there's not really much to test here outside of testing the dependencies themselves)
 - add a mutation to create a `Person` and persist it somewhere (in memory?
 Redis?
 MongoDB?
 PostgreSQL?)
 - containerize the api for production (and it's dependencies via compose for local development)